Her Story

 Then a bilateral hip replacement changed my relationship to practice.

-Today, my work weaves together movement education, performance coaching, and ongoing study of classical yoga philosophy.
+Today, my work weaves together movement education, performance coaching, and writing, alongside an ongoing study of classical yoga philosophy.